vidur-24/vidur-24/README.md

 ### 🚀 What I’m Exploring

-- **Cloud Computing:** Understanding the infrastructure and services that power the internet.
 - **Cybersecurity:** Learning about protecting data and systems from digital threats.
-- **Data Science:** Exploring how to make sense of data and extract meaningful insights.
+- **Data Science and AI/ML:** Exploring how to make sense of data and extract meaningful insights.

 ### 🛠️ Projects & Experience